CIVT-DT: Licensing

 The commission's decision, released on January 31, 1997, approved only the Baton–Electrohome application.
 The prospective Rogers station was denied largely because it would have replaced some of Talentvision's existing ethnic programming with U.S. syndicated fare.
 Moreover, Talentvision's existing owner (the company now known as Fairchild Media Group) indicated there was "no plan to abandon [the current Talentvision licence] at this time".
-As for CanWest, the commission determined that the existence of the CHAN/CHEK twinstick did not justify licensing a new station to a company already serving the market.
+For CanWest, the commission determined that the existence of the CHAN/CHEK twinstick did not justify licensing a new station to a company already serving the market.

-The three proposals for an independent station in Vancouver were all determined to be high-calibre.
-However, the deciding factor in favour of Baton/Electrohome was a commitment to air new Vancouver-produced programming (which ultimately manifested as, among other programs, Gabereau Live!, The Camilla Scott Show, and Cold Squad) across all of Baton's and Electrohome's stations, a promise that the smaller CHUM and Craig station groups could not match.
-The decision was met with mixed reception in the entertainment community; Baton's large commitment to Canadian programming won praise from the production industry, but others had generally backed the CHUM application, and several people wished the CRTC had awarded multiple stations.
+The three proposals for an independent station in Vancouver were determined to be high-calibre.
+The deciding factor in favour of Baton/Electrohome was a commitment to air new Vancouver-produced programming (which manifested as programs such as Gabereau Live!, The Camilla Scott Show, and Cold Squad) across all of Baton's and Electrohome's stations, a promise that the smaller CHUM and Craig station groups could not match.
+The decision had a mixed reception in the entertainment community; Baton's large commitment to Canadian programming was praised by the production industry, but others generally backed the CHUM application, and several people wished the CRTC had awarded multiple stations.